Shared Interest Groups

 Transylvania Partner Church

-As part of the Unitarian Universalist Partner Church Council, our Transylvania Partner Church Committee supports the partnership between First Unitarian and the Unitarian church in Szentegyhaza, Transylvania, currently a part of Romania.
+As part of the Unitarian Universalist Partner Church Council, our Transylvania Partner Church Committee supports a partnership between First Unitarian and the Unitarian church in Szentegyhaza, Transylvania, currently a part of Romania, through communications and visits with the community.

 The kopjfa, or memorial post, in our meditation garden and the wooden chalice used for our joys and sorrows ritual in Sunday worship are gifts from our partner church, made by woodworker members of their congregation.